Installing BEL (Demo-grade install)

 linkerd check

 Congratulations!
 You have successfully installed BEL onto your cluster.
-Note that this installation is optimized for non-production traffic such as demos and experiments.
-For production installs, please see our production-grade BEL installation guide.
+Note that your installation is optimized for non-production traffic such as demos and experiments.
+To configure a production install, please see our full BEL installation guide.

 Happy meshing!